0xchase/0xchase.github.io/content/music.md

 ## Synthesizers

-### Fragments 1 - Novation Peak and Ambient Guitar

-The first in a series of song "fragments", to be used in the development of a future album.

-{{< youtube 1PblZ9Hc5Dk >}}

 ### Supermoon - Cover

 A cover of the song Supermoon from the No Man Sky game.
 A version of this was performed for the Gamer Symphony Orchestra.